RocketChat/docs-old/4. User Guides/README.md

 ### Public channels

-The most important kind of channel is a **public channel** (also called **channel** for short).
+**Public channels** (also called **channels** for short) are the most important kind.
 Use channels for conversations that are open to your entire team.
 A channel can be joined by anyone on your team.

 Channels make it easy to find what's going on with your team.
-New team members can join a channel and read all the information that was previously shared by other users.
+New team members can join a channel and read all the information previously shared by other users.

 When in doubt, create a channel.
 Public conversations help you build a knowledge base of your organization with minimal effort.
 For example, create a channel for a company department or to discuss a certain programming language.

 ### Private groups

-Private groups are closed channels, meaning they are best used for subjects that are sensitive, confidential, or limited to a small group of team members.
+Private groups are closed channels.
+They are best used for subjects that are sensitive, confidential, or limited to a small group of team members.

 Private groups can be joined by invitation only.
 You can decide who can invite others to a private group by changing the permissions.
 By default, only administrators, room owners, and moderators can invite others to private rooms.